umami-hep/salt/docs/training.md

-You should have already generated configs as discussed [here](https://ftag-gnn.docs.cern.ch/preprocessing/#generating-configs).

 ### Setup Logging

-Salt supports your preferred ML logging framework.
+Salt has the potential to supports any logging framework also supported by PTL.
+At the moment only comet is supported.

 #### Comet

 To use the [comet](https://www.comet.ml/) logger, you need to make an account with comet and [generate an API key](https://www.comet.ml/docs/quick-start/#getting-your-comet-api-key).
+You also need to create a [workspace](https://www.comet.ml/docs/user-interface/#workspaces).
+Next save the API key and the workspace name in environment variables called `PL_TRAINER__LOGGER__API_KEY` and `PL_TRAINER__LOGGER_WORKSPACE`.
+These are named in such a way to be automatically read by the framework (it's possible to configure other aspects of the training using environment variables if you wish).
-Save this key in an environment variable called `COMET_API_KEY` in your shell, along with a `COMET_WORKSPACE` variable with the name of the [comet workspace](https://www.comet.ml/docs/user-interface/#workspaces) you create through the comet website (consider adding these definitions to your [bashrc](https://www.journaldev.com/41479/bashrc-file-in-linux)).
+ (consider adding these definitions to your [bashrc](https://www.journaldev.com/41479/bashrc-file-in-linux)).

-#### WandB

-### Start Training

-You can start a training with the `train.py` script, for example
+??? info "Add the environment variable to your bashrc"

+    To ensure the environment variables are defined every time you log in, you can add the definitions to your bashrc.
+    Simply add the lines

     ```bash
+    export PL_TRAINER__LOGGER__API_KEY="my_api_key"
+    export PL_TRAINER__LOGGER_WORKSPACE="my_workspace_name"
+    ```

+    to your `~/.bashrc` file.
+    If no such file exists, create one in your home directory.

+### Training

+Training is fully configured via a YAML config file and a CLI powered by [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/latest/cli/lightning_cli.html#lightning-cli).
+This allows you control all aspects of the training from config or directly via command line arguments.

+A simple config file is provided [here]({{repo_url}}-/blob/main/salt/configs/simple.yaml) You can start a training using this config with the `train.py` script.

+```bash
 python train.py fit --config configs/simple.yaml
 ```

-In the first argument, specify the config file.
-The CLI is powered by [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/latest/cli/lightning_cli.html#lightning-cli), allowing you control the training from the config files or directly via command line arguments.
+The first argument `fit` specifies you want to train the model, rather than run validation or inference.
+The `--config` argument specifies the config file to use.
+It's possible to specify more than one configuration file, the CLI will merge them [automatically](https://pytorch-lightning.readthedocs.io/en/latest/cli/lightning_cli_advanced.html#compose-yaml-files).

+You can also configure the training directly through CLI arguments.
 For a full list of available arguments run

 ```bash